 The Concept of Internet Access via Satellite Receivers & Dish Using a Cable Modem

-Between 2012 to 2013, Motorola cable modem was used twice with the old Dstv official decoders to try and browse the internet before it was patched.
+Between 2012 to 2013, the Motorola cable modem was used twice with the old Dstv official decoders to try and browse the internet before it was patched.
 In other words, this is very possible, however, no brilliant satellite tv company will allow these because of the challenges that I will discuss in the next section.
 While it is possible to use get internet access via satellite receivers from a Pay-TV company, it is impossible to do the same with an IKS/SKS decoder.

 Advantages/Merit of Internet Access via Satellite Dishes